pyvandenbussche/sparqles/README.md

 ### Prerequisite
 In order to run both backend and frontend of SPARQLES application you need to install the following programs:
--Java (tested with version 1.7)
+- Java (tested with version 1.7)
--MongoDB (tested with version 2.4.9)
+- MongoDB (tested with version 2.4.9)
--NodeJS (tested with version 0.12.4)
+- NodeJS (tested with version 0.12.4)
--npm
+- npm

 Get the code from GitHub: https://github.com/pyvandenbussche/sparqles